Quality accommodation is a very important part of the visitor experience in Eden.

 Wheelchair Accessible Holiday Accommodation

 For wheelchair users or those who have difficulty in walking.
 All the places displaying one of the accessibility symbols have been assessed by an accommodation inspector against criteria reflecting the practical needs of wheelchair users.
-For information on the criteria visit the Visit England website.

 Our Accessible Accommodation section lists Eden accommodation which has either obtained the VisitEngland accreditation or has provided a self-assessed accessibility statement.